Injury Claim Deadlines

 If you plan to sue a person, company, or entity that is employed by the State of Colorado or one of its political subdivisions (city, county, school district, etc.), you must give written notice to certain official representatives within 180 days from the injury (even if you don’t know all the elements of your claim or cause of action by then).
 If you miss this 180-day deadline, then you cannot sue them later on, even if you are within the applicable deadlines described above.

 Always seek medical attention first, and then seek an attorney with the experience to guide you to a full recovery.
-The Game Law Firm helps Colorado injury and accident victims learn about their options for overcoming the emotional, physical and financial hurdles set up by an accident.
-Set up a free consultation with Denver personal injury attorney Richard Gama today.
+The Gama Law Firm in Aurora helps Colorado injury and accident victims learn about their options and get answers to their questions about overcoming the emotional, physical and financial hurdles set up by an accident.
+Set up a free consultation with Denver personal injury attorneys Joe and Richard Gama today.